Kjell Inge Roekke, Norway's gigantomaniac tycoon

 "(My wife) Anne Grete is totally right when she says I suffer from an incurable disease: gigantomania.
 She has tried to cure me, but given up," he wrote.

 "We had agreed to build a sailboat of 66.
-Anne Grete meant 66 feet; naturally, I was thinking in metres.
-It ended up at 66 metres."
+Anne Grete meant 66 feet; naturally, I was thinking in meters.
+It ended up at 66 meters."

 He declined to say if he had giant plans for Det norske's new oil acquisition, but others in the company have said it will help finance development of its share of the $20 billion Johan Sverdrup oilfield in the North Sea - the biggest oil find off Norway in decades.